How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 Gmail on Desktop (Windows and Mac)

-Select "Save as PDF": Click the dropdown and select "Save as PDF" (on Chrome/Edge) or "Microsoft Print to PDF" (on Windows).
-On a Mac, look for the PDF dropdown at the bottom of the print dialog and choose "Save as PDF."
+5. Select "Save as PDF": Click that dropdown menu and switch it to "Save as PDF" (if you use Chrome or Edge) or "Microsoft Print to PDF" (if you are on Windows).
+Mac users, you just need to look for the PDF dropdown menu at the bottom of the print screen and hit "Save as PDF."

 Gmail on Mobile (Android and iOS)